On This Page

 Language Community Seminars: International Studies 210 | 1 Credit

 ILC residents are able to take one-credit, non-graded seminars that bring faculty fellows and students together for one hour twice per month to explore and discuss a wide variety of international and cultural topics.
-These small discussion courses are held in classroom spaces in or near Adams Residence Hall.
+These small discussion courses are held in classroom spaces in or near Kronshage Residence Hall.
 In many cases, faculty and students work together to plan discussions and activities.
 Previous discussions have been centered on films, religion, current affairs, dialects, art, and contemporary issues.

 Community Goals